Pittsburgh Lake. A Fun Day Hike!

-In this post I want to share a cool hike that not too many people know about and and if you go you and may by the only one on the trail, every once and awhile I see a few other people on the trial so if you are looking for a hike without the crowds then this will be your kind of hike.
+Now this is a fantastic hike that not too many people know about.
+In fact, if you go you may by the only one on the trail.
+Every once and awhile you will run into someone, but it’s more rare than common.
+So, if you are looking for a hike without the crowds, then this will be your kind of hike.

 Bring at least 1 litter of water per person.
 Bring some snacks and a backpack to carry it on your back.
 You will want your hands free for the steep areas of the hike.
 Make sure you have some good shoes with grip for the steep parts as well.
-There is a lot of loose rock on the trail with sharp rocks so I would recommend shoes with a thick soles.
+There is a lot of loose rock on the trail including sharp rocks too.
+So, I would recommend shoes with thick soles.

 From I-15 You will get off at Highland/Alpine or highway 92.
 The exit number is 284.
 You will head East off the freeway. (turn left if you are head south off the exit and right if you are headed north off the exit).
 You will stay on this road for awhile, about 8 miles to the mouth of the canyon.
 From the mouth of the Canyon you will drive around 5 miles until you come to Road 144 on the left.
 Turn left onto 144 and head north 2.5 miles until you come to a Reservoir called Tibble Fork.